-The environment key displays on the Settings > Datafile page; see the image in View the datafile via the app.
+The environment key displays on the Settings > Datafile page.
+For more information see, Access the datafile via the app.

 You can archive environments if they are not being used anymore (except the primary environment, which cannot be archived).
 Archiving deactivates all the datafiles in an environment, replacing them with an empty file, and removes the environment as an option for experiments.